go-aah/docs/error-handling.md

 ## Default Error Handler

-Default error handler is to handle all errors from the application and writes the reply on the wire based on `Content-Type` (if reply Content-Type is not set then Content-Type is derived from header `Accept` otherwise it fallbacks to config value `render.default` from aah.conf).
-It is capable of writing response in `JSON`, `XML`, `HTML` and `Plain Text`.
+Default error handler is to handle all errors from the application and writes the reply on the wire based on `Content-Type`.
+If reply Content-Type is not set, then Content-Type is derived from header `Accept`; otherwise, it falls back to config value `render.default` from aah.conf.
+The default error handler is capable of writing response in `JSON`, `XML`, `HTML` and `Plain Text`.

-Web application has special flow for HTML error page rendering, it typically works by naming your error view file the same as HTTP status code.
-Default error handler:
+Web application has special flow for HTML error page rendering.
+It generally works by naming the error view file, which is the same as HTTP status code.

+The default error handler looks for the error view file `views/errors/<http-status-code>.<extension>`.

-  * First it does lookup under `views/errors/<http-status-code>.<extension>` if found then it render that file.
+  * If found, then it renders that file.
-      - For example: `views/errors/500.html`, `views/errors/404.html`
+      - See `views/errors/500.html` and `views/errors/404.html` for examples
-  * Otherwise it uses framework default HTML error template.
+  * If not found, then it uses framework default HTML error template.

 <span class="badge lb-sm">Since v0.8</span> `aah new` command generates the web application with two error files (500.html, 404.html) under `views/errors`.

 ## Reply().Error(err)

-`Reply().Error()` reply is gets processed by Controller level, Centralized Error Handler then your reply is written on the wire.
+`Reply().Error()` reply gets processed by Controller level, Centralized Error Handler then the reply is written on the wire.

-It is recommended to use method `Error()` for all the application error responses.
+It is highly recommended to use method `Error()` for all application error responses.

 ## Sample: Easy to read error stacktrace